 Get your elementary kids excited to learn about science on the first day of school!
 Participating in back-to-school science activities and experiments is an excellent way for your students to learn how to collaborate with others while building their observational, problem solving, and critical thinking skills.
 These traits are vital for success in the classroom and beyond.
-Here, we provide lessons poised to get students to learn about each other while preparing for a fun year full of science.

 First-Day-of-School Science Activities

 Try these seven first-day-of-school science activities and experiments with your elementary students:

 Activity 1: Make Shade on a Sunny Day, Grade K

 Ask your students: Where can you find shade on a sunny day?
 Before students investigate this phenomenon further, explain how trees, buildings, and other structures can protect us from the sun’s heat and light.
 Then, on a sunny day, have them work together to create a shady spot in the schoolyard or another sunny place.